sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

-* Top 10 Rows of data
+* Below are the first 10 Rows of data
-* Columns contains date as datetype, Store and Item are categorical variable and Sales as continuous variable
+* Columns contains date as datetype, Store and Item are categorical variables and Sales is a continuous variable

 .. figure:: ../../_assets/tutorials/time-series/store_top_10.png